emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basics.md

 In this third guide we are going to learn how to build a basic Blog app using TRB 2.

 As mentioned before TRB uses different gems to looking after different layers of a rails app which means code organised and easy to read (if you know TRB).
-Furthermore TRB allows implementing a new feature without reviewing all classes in your project.

 {% callout %}
 Code for this session is [here](https://github.com/trailblazer/guides/tree/operation-03).
 {% endcallout %}

 ## Gemfile
-In this third guide we are goin to use `slim` and [formular](https://github.com/trailblazer/formular) for views, [Cell](http://trailblazer.to/gems/cells/) in order to have a much easier and more organised UI and `minitest` so our `gemfile` is a bit different than the guide 2:
+In this third guide we are going to use `slim` and `simple_form` for the views, [Cell](http://trailblazer.to/gems/cells/) in order to have a much easier and more organised UI and `minitest` so our `gemfile` is a bit different than the guide 2:

 ```
 source 'https://rubygems.org'